ocetrac/ocetrac/docs/examples/ocetrac_overview.rst

    into the output array and extract the full spatiotemporal footprint of any individual event.

 **Dask integration**
    All operations are applied lazily.
 The tracker builds a computation graph without executing any computation until ``.compute()`` is called or the result is written to disk.
-Chunking along the time dimension is recommended for optimal performance.

-**Dask integration**
-   All operations are applied lazily.
-The tracker builds a computation graph without executing any computation until ``.compute()`` is called or the result is written to disk.
 This allows Ocetrac to handle datasets that are larger than available memory.